 Brief: The RC-26 is a modified Fairchild Metro 23 tasked with counternarcotics, manned tactical ISR, disaster response, and civil support missions.
-It is equipped with specialized digital cameras, IR video, and communications equipment, to enable domestic and international anti-trafficking.
+USAF selected the C-26 to fulfill a joint ANG and Army National Guard airlift requirement in 1988, subsequently modifying the airframes to the RC-26 configuration.
+The aircraft is equipped with specialized digital cameras, IR video and communications equipment to enable domestic and international anti-trafficking.
 The aircraft has a secondary role providing real-time video streaming to responders following hurricanes, wildfires, and other disasters.
-In the fire-support role, aircraft sensors can detect and accurately identify fires from up to three miles away.
+In the fire-support role, aircraft sensors can detect fires at up to 80 miles and accurately map them from up to three miles away.
 An extensive communications suite allows communications from 29 to 960 MHz including provisions for plugged-in 800 MHz handheld radio and airphones.
-The Air Force originally planned to divest the fleet in FY15, but is looking to add several airframes and reinstate RC-26 as a permanent program of record.
-The fleet is currently split between three different configurations including six Block 25R, five Block 20, and two non-mission equipped C-26As.
-RC-26 aircraft assisted with wildfire support in the northwestern US and damage assessment after Hurricane Florence in 2018.
+The fleet is currently split between three different configurations, including six Block 25R, five Block 20, and two non-mission equipped C-26As.
 Ongoing upgrades include airspace compliance mods to meet FAA mandates.
+The ANG was barred from divesting the platform starting in FY20 unless it demonstrates to Congress that the fleet's missions can be performed by other assets.
+If retained, priority upgrades include SAR to enable all-weather ground moving target tracking and replacing the existing propellers with five-bladed units to increase range and short-field performance.

-Contractor: Fairchild (airframe), Elbit Systems (avionics upgrade).
+Contractors: Fairchild (airframe); Elbit Systems (avionics upgrade).
 First Flight: 1990.